Rosita Sokou: Film critic

-One of the first women journalists in Greece, she started her career as a film critic.
-From 1946 she wrote in newspapers such as Vradini, Kathimerini, Mesimvrini, Ethnos, Acropolis, Apoghevmatini and the English-language Athens News, as well as for numerous magazines and regularly attended film festivals in Cannes, Venice, Berlin, Moscow, Taormina, Houston (Texas), Thessaloniki, as well as the “Festival dei Due Mondi” in Spoleto, Italy.
+One of the first women journalists in Greece, Sokou started her career as a film critic.
+From 1946 she wrote in newspapers such as Vradini, Kathimerini, Mesimvrini, Ethnos, Acropolis, Apoghevmatini and the English-language Athens News, as well as numerous magazines.
+She regularly attended film festivals in Cannes, Venice, Berlin, Moscow, Taormina, Houston (Texas), and Thessaloniki, as well as the Festival dei Due Mondi in Spoleto, Italy.
 From the 70s, she expanded to theatre criticism and various other columns.

 After her marriage to Italian journalist and author Manlio Maradei, she lived in Rome, Italy, from 1957 to 1961, but had difficulties with the life of a housewife.
-Her attempts to start a new career in Italian newspapers and magazines, writing in the Italian language, and to adapt to the bourgeois mentality of Italian society of the times were only moderately successful; she then decided to come back to live in Greece with her daughter, resuming her job in "Kathimerini" (morning paper) as well as the new "Mesimvrini" (evening paper) and "Eikones" (weekly magazine) of editor Eleni Vlachos (sometimes also spelled Vlakhos).
+Her attempts to start a new career in Italian newspapers and magazines, writing in the Italian language, and to adapt to the bourgeois mentality of Italian society of the times were only moderately successful, She returned to live in Greece with her daughter, resuming her job at Kathimerini (morning paper) as well as the new Mesimvrini (evening paper) and Eikones (weekly magazine) of editor Eleni Vlachos (sometimes also spelled "Vlakhos" or "Vlachou").

-In 1967, after the onset of the military dictatorship, Eleni Vlachou closed her media, in protest against the suppressed freedom of the press, and flew to London where she stayed for the whole duration of the dictatorship.
-Rosita was left jobless, and with a small child to provide for.
-Nevertheless, she was one of the only two people (the other one was Freddie Germanos) who refused to sue Vlachou and ask for damages asking for a financial compensation – for this she faced the disciplinary board of the Journalists' Union and was threatened to be expelled from the Union.
+In 1967, after the onset of the military dictatorship, Vlachou closed her media, in protest against the suppressed freedom of the press, and flew to London, where she stayed for the whole duration of the dictatorship.
+Sokou was left jobless, and with a small child to provide for.
+Nevertheless, she was one of the only two people (the other one was Freddie Germanos) who refused to sue Vlachou and ask for damages asking for financial compensation.
+For this, she faced the disciplinary board of the Journalists' Union and was threatened to be expelled from the union.
 She held fast: accepting to sign the lawsuit meant to recognize that Vlachou's claim (that it was impossible to have press worthy of its name in the current situation) was unsubstantial.
-These were difficult years, in which she worked editing encyclopaedias, translating, collaborating with magazines and finally ended up, in 1969, working for the Botsis newspapers, Acropolis and (from 1970) Apoghevmatini.
-There, she expanded to other subjects, also writing theatre, ballet and TV reviews.
-On the next decade, after becoming a well-known TV persona, she had her own full page where, every Sunday, she wrote on whatever stuck her fancy.
+These were difficult years, in which Sokou worked editing encyclopaedias, translating, and collaborating with magazines.
+She ended up, in 1969, working for the Botsis newspapers Acropolis and (from 1970) Apoghevmatini.
+There, she expanded to other subjects, also writing theatre, ballet and TV reviews.IOn the next decade, after becoming a well-known TV persona, she had her own full page where, every Sunday, she wrote on whatever struck her fancy.

-At the end of the 7-year dictatorship, Eleni Vlachou came back to Greece and opened "Kathimerini" again, and Rosita collaborated sporadically under the pseudonym of Irene Stavrou until 1987 when the newspaper was sold to the Koskotas group.
+At the end of the seven-year dictatorship, Vlachou came back to Greece and started Kathimerini again.
+Sokou collaborated sporadically under the pseudonym of Irene Stavrou until 1987, when the newspaper was sold to the Koskotas group.
 Apogevmatini eventually turned her out in 2005, after 35 years, as part of the newspaper's policy to prefer young newbie (and low-paid) journalists.